 The East Clare and Mid Clare Walkways are some of the most scenic routes in Clare, and pass through many beautiful towns and villages, taking in many historical sites along the way.

 When you are finished walking the trails, there are plenty of great things to see and do in County Clare!
-There are museums, water sports, golf courses, festivals, and much, much more – see a full list of current activities at this link.
+There are museums, water sports, golf courses, festivals, and much, much more – see a full list of current activities and attractions to choose from!

 After a jam-packed day, why not sample some of the delicious food on offer; there is something to suit all tastes.